Our Story

 AJC Project Interchange began with a bold idea: bring to Israel key decision-makers to learn and draw informed conclusions about the country for themselves.

-Photo of Paul Berger with Project Interchange alumni.
+Photo of Project Interchange alumni.

-For more than 35 years, Project Interchange has provided in-depth insights into Israel’s diversity, democracy, and complexity to more than 6,000 leaders from over 115 countries, showing the real Israel to prime ministers, diplomats, and others, including United States Supreme Court Justice Sonia Sotomayor, who participated in the first delegation to Israel.
+For more than 40 years, Project Interchange has provided in-depth insights into Israel’s diversity, democracy, and complexity to more than 6,200 leaders from over 121 countries, showing the real Israel to prime ministers, diplomats, and others, including United States Supreme Court Justice Sonia Sotomayor, who participated in the first delegation to Israel.

 Founded in 1982 by Debra Berger, Project Interchange is committed to presenting the reality of Israel in a fair and balanced light.

 Project Interchange's approach provides key decision-makers and opinion leaders with the opportunity to interact with a broad range of experts and leaders in Israeli society – Jews, Muslims, Christians, Israelis, and Palestinians – as they travel throughout the country.
-In so doing, they gain direct, in-depth exposure to Israel’s diversity, democracy, complexity, and accomplishments, and have the opportunity to ask probing questions in an unfiltered environment.
+In so doing, participants gain direct, in-depth exposure to Israel’s diversity, democracy, complexity, and accomplishments, and have the opportunity to ask probing questions in an unfiltered environment.

 Project Interchange has built bonds of understanding among participants and with their Israeli counterparts, enabling them to identify issues of common ground.